Brady House (baseball)

-Brady Hunter House (born June 4, 2003) is an American professional baseball Third baseman in the Washington Nationals organization.
+Brady Hunter House (born June 4, 2003) is an American professional baseball third baseman for the Washington Nationals of Major League Baseball (MLB).
+He made his MLB debut in 2025.

 Amateur career

 House grew up in Winder, Georgia.
-While attending middle school, he was named to Baseball USA's U-12 National Team.
+While attending middle school, he was named to United States' U-12 national team.
 House attended Winder-Barrow High School.
 He hit .445 with five home runs and 21 RBIs as a sophomore in 2019.
 Following the season, he committed to play college baseball at the University of Tennessee.
-House batted .653 as a junior through 15 games before his season was cut short due to the coronavirus pandemic.
-House entered his senior year in 2021 as a top prospect for the upcoming Major League Baseball draft.
-He finished his senior season with a .549 batting average and 52 runs scored, 20 RBIs, and eight home runs, and was ranked the best power hitting prospect by MLB.com.
+House batted .653 as a junior through 15 games before his season ended early due to the COVID-19 pandemic.
+House entered 2021 as a top prospect for the upcoming Major League Baseball draft.
+He had a .549 batting average and 52 runs scored, 20 RBIs, and eight home runs in his senior season.
+He was ranked the best power hitting draft prospect by MLB.com.